apache/inlong-website/community/how-to-vote-a-committer-pmc.md

    ```

-At this point, the entire process is completed, and the candidate officially becomes the Committer or PPMC of the project.
+At this point, the entire process is completed, and the candidate officially becomes the Committer or PMC of the project.